Last Updated on February 13, 2023.

-The guy behind Fretboard Confidential is David Hamburger, who has appeared at the Merlefest, the Philadelphia Folk Festival and the Old Settlers Music Festival, as well as having played with Freedy Johnston and even Bruce Springsteen.
+The guy behind Fretboard Confidential is David Hamburger, who has appeared at the Merlefest, the Philadelphia Folk Festival, and the Old Settlers Music Festival, as well as having played with Freedy Johnston and even Bruce Springsteen.

-On his website you’ll find a lot of information on how to play the guitar, mostly on Blues, Jazz, FIngerstyle and Swing.
+On his website, you’ll find a lot of information on how to play the guitar, mostly on Blues, Jazz, FIngerstyle, and Swing.

-The way he teaches is extremely easy to understand and follow, but you already need to know a thing of two about playing the guitar if you want to get the most out of these courses.
+The way he teaches is extremely easy to understand and follow, but you already need to know a thing or two about playing the guitar if you want to get the most out of these courses.

-This is why I would recommend his teaching mostly to Intermediate and advanced players, and not beginners, because I think that beginners will have a really tough time following what is going on.
+This is why I would recommend his teaching mostly to Intermediate and advanced players, and not beginners because I think that beginners will have a really tough time following what is going on.

 Website: Fretboard Confidential.

 Active Melody is a website that offers both free and premium services to its users.

 As of now, it features 388 different lessons about anything guitar related, plus there is one new lesson added every single week.

 As a free user, you will be able to see the first part of every lesson but to access the entire thing, as well as the included video tablature breakdown, you will need to sign up for the membership.

 You will also have access to the forum as a free user, as long as you create an account.